completecoding/serverless-auto-swagger/README.md

 `basePath` is an optional string that can be prepended to every request (i.e. `http://localhost/basePath/my-endpoint`).
 Should include leading `/`.

 `schemes` is an optional array (containing one of `http`, `https`, `ws`, or `wss`) for specifying schemes.
 If not provided, uses the scheme used to serve the API specification (reflecting Swagger's behavior)

+`excludeStages` is an optional array of strings that should contain stages you do **not** want Swagger UI and Swagger JSON to be deployed in.

 ## Adding more details